benrey916/Bitget-Data-Collector-10MA/README.md

 # Crypto Price Data Collector || Bitget API

 A Python script that collects and stores cryptocurrency price data from the Bitget API into MongoDB time-series collections.
-This tool is designed to maintain a rolling window of the latest 3,000 records for specified trading pairs.
+This tool is designed to maintain a rolling window of the latest 3,000 or UNLIMITED records for specified trading pairs.

 ## Features